SpinalHDL/VexRiscv/README.md

 # This will generate the Murax RTL + run its testbench.
 You need Verilator 3.9xx installated.
 sbt "test:runMain vexriscv.MuraxSim"
 ```

+## Running Linux

+A default configuration is located in src/main/scala/vexriscv/demo/Linux.scala

+This file also contains
+- The commands to compile the buildroot image
+- How to run the Verilator simulation in interative mode

+There is currently no SoC to run it on hardware, it is WIP.
+But the CPU simulation can already boot linux and run user space application (even python).

+Note that VexRiscv can run Linux on both cache full and cache less design.

 ## Build the RISC-V GCC